H3stia/LeagueSharp/README.md

 LeagueSharp
 ===========

-Some updated assemblies, all credits to original authors!

-Kennen
+Kennen - The ThunderRat
 -----------
-- Q usage, including KS if killable
+- Q usage, selectable HitChance;
-- W usage with different settings (always or only if stunnable-TODO-)
+- W usage (always/only if stunnable), selectable HitChance;
-- R combo usage if enemy killable
+- Smart R usage in combo (if enemy killable by combo);
-- Auto R on X enemies in range
+- Auto R on X enemies in range;
+- KillSteal with spells and ignite;
+- Items Usage (-TODO-);

+Credits @:
+-Trees for some functions
+-Common lib devs in general